rak-n-rok/Krake/docs/dev/tosca.rst

 The ``spec`` of ``tosca.nodes.indigo.KubernetesObject`` custom type should contain Kubernetes manifest as a string.
 It is possible to applied subset of supported `TOSCA functions`_
 like:
   - get_property
   - get_input
+The ``spec`` of the ``tosca.nodes.indigo.KubernetesObject`` custom type should contain a Kubernetes manifest as a string.
+It is possible to apply a subset of supported `TOSCA functions`_ like:
+  - get_property
+  - get_input
   - concat